-As you continue to improve your Turkish, you will encounter more suffixes following the same rules and, of course, some exceptions.
+You will encounter more suffixes following the same rules and, of course, some exceptions.
 Do NOT get discouraged if you can’t form a word correctly at the beginning.
-But as you hear more word, you’ll get used to the phonology and form the words without even thinking as you expose yourself to Turkish more.
+Because you need practice. you’ll get used to the phonology and form the words without even thinking as you expose yourself to Turkish more.